DenisR01/FootbalProject/README.md

 This application was created using JavaScript for both the backend and frontend, with Express and Node.js for the backend, and Vue.js for the frontend.
-The database is Firebase.
+The database is Firebase , an NoSQL database.
 Chance.js was used to create a script that populates the database with random information.
 The application is a Single Page Application with CRUD operations for related objects.

 Other technologies used: